10 Things You Wish You Could Say to Your Mother-in-Law

 4. Stop fussing over my husband

 Instead of attending to his every whim as if he was helpless, encourage him to take initiative.
-He's perfectly capable of washing dishes or doing a load of laundry once in a while.
+He's perfectly capable of washing dishes or doing a load of laundry.

 5. It hurt my feelings